logo

 Other designs

-These are the three common check valves types, but there are other designs such as the dual plate types (butterfly check valve) and the ball type and plug type check valve.
+There are other different designs of water check valves, such as the dual plate types (butterfly check valve) and the ball type and plug type check valve.

 Each of these has a unique way in which they operate; the butterfly check valve has two folding disks that move towards a centreline with the forward flow and close with reverse flow.